How to Apply

-Note: Incomplete applications or applications postmarked or electronically submitted outside the Dec.
-1-Jan.
-31 time frame, may not be processed.
+Note: Incomplete applications or applications postmarked or electronically submitted outside the application window, may not be processed.
 Program information and application materials are updated each year and therefore are not valid for subsequent applications.

 Any updates or changes to the published information that affect applicants for the next class are made on this website before the application window opens

 Fluency in written and spoken English is essential for success in the program and to ensure patient safety.
 Applicants must demonstrate objective competency in English through the admission interview and may be required to submit results from the Test of English as a Foreign Language (TOEFL) examination or equivalent examination.

 MRI program applicants must determine their first and second choice program preference by Feb.
 23, 2022, if they are also applying for another MCSHS allied health program.

 For the 2022-2023 admissions cycle, the MRI program may accept up to 10 students.
 All acceptance letters are emailed in March.
 Your reply is required within seven business days.
 Acceptance is contingent upon successful completion of the occupational health review and background checks (federal and Minnesota).
 Students are responsible for the associated fee required to complete these requirements.